OpenDataDSL/documentation/docs/data/aggs/_WSJ_AG_FUT.md

 ### Licensing

-Data is freely available in the vendor website and can be used by clients without permissions from MGEX.
+Data is freely available in the vendor website and can be used by clients without permissions from WSJ.